flicstar/editing-codes/README.md

 You can use these codes as-is, or clone this repo and add your own codes to support your in-house style guide.

 ## License

+Attribution 4.0 International (CC BY 4.0)

+You are free to:

+* Share — copy and redistribute the material in any medium or format
+* Adapt — remix, transform, and build upon the material

+**Attribution** You must give appropriate credit, provide a link to the license, and indicate if changes were made.

+See the [license](license) or read more on the [Creative Commons page](https://creativecommons.org/licenses/by/4.0/).